myx-protocol/api-docs/websocket-streams.md

 ## Rate Limits
 * There is a limit of **60 connections per attempt every 1 minute per IP**.
-* A single connection can listen to a maximum of 10 streams(Pending).
+* A single connection can listen to a maximum of 10 streams.
 * Connections exceeding the limit will be disconnected;
 * Repeatedly disconnected IPs may be disabled.